janbodnar/Python-Datovy-Analytik-Skolenie/collections.md

 | UserString   | A wrapper class around a string object that facilitates subclassing string. |

-## OrderedDict

-`OrderedDict` is a subclass of the dictionary that preserves the order of item insertion.
-When we iterate over an OrderedDict, the items are returned in the same order they were
-added.
-In contrast, a regular dictionary does not guarantee any specific order during iteration,
-resulting in arbitrary item retrieval.

 ## sum vals of keys

 ```python